rtomagnini/Yamtrack/README.md

 ## Features

-- Track movies, tv shows, anime, manga and games
+- Track movies, tv shows, anime, manga and games.
-- Track each season of a tv show individually and episodes watched
+- Track each season of a tv show individually and episodes watched.
 - Save score, status, progress, repeats (rewatches, rereads...), start and end dates, or write a note.
 - Keep a tracking history with each action with a media, such as when you added it, when you started it, when you started watching it again, etc.
 - Use personal lists to organize your media for any purpose, add other members to collaborate on your lists.